 - The next person is the teaching assistant.
 They will assist your learning by making sure you have understood, work with you when you need extra support or to have harder work.
 They will be out in the playground and in the medical room in case you need help or someone to talk to.

-- Mrs Pears and Mrs O’Melia are always available for help or discussions.
-They make sure that the school and the teachers have the resources they need to make sure St Theresa’s is a fantastic learning environment.
+- Mrs O’Melia are always available for help or discussions.
+She ensures that the school and the teachers have the resources they need to make sure St Theresa’s is a fantastic learning environment.

 - The SENCo: Mrs Holland is always available for a chat, for extra help or for someone to listen to you.